honeycombio/example-greeting-service/DEVELOPING.md

 export OTEL_EXPORTER_OTLP_HEADERS="x-honeycomb-team=${HONEYCOMB_API_KEY},x-honeycomb-dataset=${HONEYCOMB_DATASET}"
 ```

-**Tip**: The Editor Config plugin for VSCode breaks `.envrc` files by forcing them into CRLF mode instead of LF mode, which means that the resulting shell scripts all have carriage returns in them.
-You can disable that extension, or use a different editor like vim or nano.

 **Tip**: Monterey Control Center uses port 7000 for AirPlay and this will break your ability to run EGS; you can turn it off in the System Settings at the bottom of the Sharing settings.

 To use these environment variables, you'll need to `direnv allow .` whenever the file changes.